 This optional module will give you direct experience of a workplace, via a part-time professional placement.

-In the first semester you will attend ten 2-hour weekly seminars, and three individual tutorials/seminars.
+In the first semester you’ll attend ten two-hour weekly seminars, and three individual tutorials/seminars

 In the second semester you will spend one day a week for 6-8 weeks working at an external organisation, as well as attending three individual tutorials/seminars.